chun1213/Project-Icarus-master/README.md

 infinite money: press "p" no caps in the inventory menu infinite health: press "p" no caps while in the game

-If you wish to see the bosses, please get to 2000 points and 10000 points.
+If you wish to see the bosses, please get to 2000 points and 10000 points and then defeat all the enemies.